Abingdon-on-Thames: Leisure and media

 The Tesco Extra store west of the town is the largest supermarket in Abingdon and has historically been one of the most profitable Tesco stores in the country.
 Nearby is the Fairacres Retail Park, thought to be the first retail park in the UK and recently redeveloped, which includes Argos, Subway, B & M, Dreams and Pets at Home stores.
 It originally had two long established Abingdon retailers—Vineys Home Furnishings (now part of the Lee Longlands chain but retains its name) and Mays Carpets (now part of the Carpetright chain and has re-branded accordingly).
 In the town centre, many independent stores, estate agents and charity shops make up the Bury Street shopping centre as major high street names have chosen to go to other towns.
-However, a recent renovation has attracted stores such as New Look, Peacocks and WHSmith to open branches.

 The town centre of Abingdon was renovated in 2012 as part of the council's redevelopment plan, with the 1970s shopping precinct converted to look more modern.
 The roads around the area have been changed: notably the one-way system around the centre has been partially changed to two-way.
 While this has slightly reduced traffic within the historic town centre, congestion has greatly increased elsewhere.
 Local businesses have also complained that the increased traffic has driven shoppers away.
 Redevelopment of the Old Gaol site, most recently a leisure centre, began in 2010.
 The first stage was demolishing the 1970s additions and swimming pool extension.
 The Gaol has been converted into luxury flats, shops and restaurants, with access to the riverside.